 As such, they are entitled to the same terms and conditions as a comparable permanent colleague, including access to their own sick leave.
 This entitlement comes to an end at the end of the teacher’s contract.

-However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is taking certified sick leave should remain on the OLCS for salary, with the casual substitute who’s covering their role paid manually through DES payroll, using the form here.
+However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is taking certified sick leave must be paid using the form for Payment in Respect of a Non-Casual Fixed-Term Absence.

-If a non-casual substitute teacher is using self-certified sick leave, again they will be left on the OLCS for salary, with a manual record of their absence maintained by the school.
+If a non-casual substitute teacher is using self-certified sick leave, they can be left on the OLCS for salary, with a manual record of their absence maintained by the school.
 As with other teachers, there will be no substitute cover for this absence.

 Job sharing and sick leave